bowej195/byu-theme-components/README.md

 ## Branch UPDATE: Do Not Delete.

-this branch is old, but in use by calendar.byu.edu for a short time.
+This branch is old, but in use by calendar.byu.edu for a short time.
 We are working on switching to Latest.
+Do  not delete this branch!
+We will be updating calendar.byu.edu as soon as possible to use the later real versions of the components.